Principles of Medicare Reform and Access to Specialty Care

 - Enacting liability reform to lower the costs of liability insurance and the practice of defensive medicine.

 - Establishing a basic benefit package for every Medicare patient; the projected cost of which, is within the budget and would be expected to cover all basic health care needs.
-Then allowing supplemental insurance by private companies to enhance an individual’s coverage if they choose.
+Then allowing supplemental insurance to be offered by private companies to enhance an individual’s coverage if they choose.

 This material may not be modified without the express written permission of the American Association of Orthopaedic Surgeons.